OmarBasem/steganography-c/README.md

 2. steg_lsb.c

-similar to steg.c but includes two extra features:
+Similar to steg.c but includes two extra features:
  * Parameterized least significant bits hiding of message.
  * Option to use a string as the secret

 3. steg_img.c

-has the same functionalities as steg.c, but instead of hiding a message, it hides an image.
+Has the same functionalities as steg.c, but instead of hiding a message, it hides an image.
 To encode, the user needs to enter 3  arguments after ‘e’, container image, secret image and output image.
 To decode, the user need to enter 2 arguments after ‘d’, encoded image, and output image (decoded image).